ThomasBarnette/Programming-Languages/README.md

 This is the repository for the programming language I am making from scratch, Redstone.

-For a complete guidlines to the language look in Redstone/README.md
+For a comprehensive guidline to the language look in Redstone/README.md

 ## This project involves:
 * Defining a unique grammar